 21. Ghostwatch (1992)

-The first TV programme to be cited in the British Medical Journal as having caused Post Traumatic Stress Disorder in children, Ghostwatch was the 90’s equivalent to the infamous War of the Worlds radio broadcast of the 30’s.
+The first TV program to be cited in the British Medical Journal as having caused Post Traumatic Stress Disorder in children, Ghostwatch was the 90’s equivalent to the infamous War of the Worlds radio broadcast of the 30’s.
 A great deal of viewers, most of which were children, had no idea the special was fake, leading to widespread panic.
 It was so traumatizing, that there was plans to do a follow-up in 2010 but the BBC said no on the grounds that they didn’t want to deal with the controversy again.
 Almost 20 years later and it has lost none of its power.

-Ghostwatch was a fictional investigation programme that delved into the supernatural.
+Ghostwatch was a fictional investigation program that delved into the supernatural.
 Hosted by TV chat-show legend Michael Parkinson, the program cuts between the live studio segment and a camera crew who are investigating the most haunted house in Britain.
 The more the audience (and by extension you) learns about the history of the house and the ghost who haunts it, the more the ghost (named Pipes BTW) comes into our world.
 Exceptionally well executed with great writing and believable acting, Ghostwatch is the only made for TV horror film that’s good enough to challenge Duel for the throne and I think Ghostwatch might actually win.

 What do you think of the selection so far?
 What are some of your favorite overlooked horror movies?
 Maybe they will show up further on the list!